 Realized gains and losses on investments at FVTPL sold are determined on a weighted average cost basis.

-Dividend income is recognized in profit or loss when declared (i.e., when the Fund's right to receive the dividend is established).
+Dividend income is recognized in the statement of profit or loss when declared (i.e. when the Fund's right to receive the dividend is established).